christianglodt/react-pulse-mixer-docker/README.md

 Set the PULSE_SERVER environment variable to the name of the host whose PulseAudio instance you would like to control.
 Note that the native PulseAudio network protocol must be enabled on the machine.

+Don't forget to change the container name if you want to run multiple instances.

 The container uses port 80, map it to an available port that you can proxy to.